tnaekc25/stallveotesi_code/README.md

 ## Overview

-It is the on-board software and ground control system for an autonomous drone.
+It is the on-board software and ground control system for an autonomous UAV.
 The system's primary function is to autonomously detect and engage targets, while providing a robust, real-time interface for human operators.

 The architecture is built for reliability and real-time performance, utilizing a multi-threaded approach on a Raspberry Pi to handle concurrent tasks such as MAVLink communication, specialized night vision video processing, and hardware control.
 A dedicated Ground Control Station (GCS) application provides a comprehensive user interface for monitoring and control.